 The main electric car specific constraint I used in terms of the route was: No more than 200 miles between charging stops, and charging stops coinciding with lunch, dinner etc.

 Although the stated range is 310 miles, to protect the battery it is recommended not to charge beyond 90% or let charge fall below 10%, leaving around 250 usable miles.
 Driving a car heavily laden with all the things 2 young children seem to need to keep themselves occupied for 2 weeks, and periodically enjoying the phenomenal electric car acceleration, you can easily lose another 20%, taking you to around 200 miles.
-And I’ve not had an issue going 200 miles on a 90% charge, so far.

 The main electric car specific constraint I used in terms of accommodation was: Book accommodation near a charger (not necessarily with a charger), so that we could start each day on a 90% charge.